-When you’re at the top of your professional game, you’re using your brain on perpetual overdrive.
+When you’re at the top of your professional game mental maintenance is more critical than ever.

 Throughout the work day you go-go-go, wringing your brain dry of creativity and intellectual agility by the end of the day.
 Then you recharge overnight, and get back at ‘em the next morning.

 The thing is, your mind is like a muscle: it requires careful maintenance or it’ll eventually be pushed beyond its limit and you’ll be susceptible to injury (including burnout, depression, anger, and lots more).

 Same thing with your emotional wellness; it’s not an inexhaustible resource.

 You wouldn’t skip out on changing your car’s oil or neglecting to install the latest iPhone software patch.
 Isn’t your personal well-being even more important to you?

 How, then, do you keep your brain and emotional state fine-tuned for peak performance?